Memoir

 What brought us to San Francisco in August of the summer Jerry Garcia died was a festival called Ratha Yatra put on by ISKCON, the International Society for Krishna Consciousness.
 Anyone living in a large city, anywhere in the world, has likely heard of, been a spectator of, or been involved in a Ratha Yatra.
 Everybody I know has at least seen a Hare Krishna devotee.
 Stereotypically, they are those folks you see passing out carnations in the airport.

-A couple of years prior to that summer vacation Dad sat me down and point blank told me two things: One, that we were now vegetarians.
-No McDonald’s.
+A couple of years prior to that summer vacation Dad sat me down and told me two things: One, we were now vegetarians.
+No more McDonald’s.
 No Kentucky Fried Chicken.
-And two, we would sing a chant called the Maha Mantra.
+Two, we would chant the Maha Mantra.
 No Jesus Loves Me, no Deep and Wide.

 Life became infinitely better.
 The Ratha Yatra would be a celebration of how far we had come, just me and him, and of the great things that were in our future.
 Granted, there was a somber tone in San Francisco, an upsetting, over this Jerry Garcia business.
 But I was too young for all of that.
 And like I said, we listened to The Police not The Grateful Dead.